Powerlearnproject/se-day1-assignment-msawizzy/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the process of designing, developing, testing, and maintaining software.
+Think of it as the way we create and manage the programs and applications that run on our computers, phones, and other devices.

+In the technology industry, software engineering is super important because it ensures that the software we use every day is reliable, efficient, and meets our needs.
+Without good software engineering, apps could crash, websites might not work properly, and overall, our digital experience would be frustrating.
+It's like building a house—software engineers make sure the foundation is strong and everything functions smoothly so that we can enjoy using technology without problems.

 Identify and describe at least three key milestones in the evolution of software engineering.